-The Lygon Arms also offers outside dining or you could head to the Broadway Deli.
-This is easily recognisable by the orange Fiat 500 in the front window and tuk tuk outside!
+The luxurious Lygon Arms also offers outside dining or you could head to the Broadway Deli.
+You can’t miss it, as it has an orange Fiat 500 in the front window and a tuk tuk outside!
 The Deli offers delicatessen and takeaway food.

-Broadway is a vibrant village, with a good selection of independent shops and boutiques.
+Broadway is a vibrant village, packed with an array of independent shops and boutiques.
 The kids were happy to spot Hamiltons of Broadway, a traditional confectioners.
 This was opposite Man Cave, a super emporium for the man who has everything.

 Broadway Tower at sunset

 As our accommodation was in the nearby market town of Chipping Campden, we decided we’d love to see the sunset at Broadway Tower.